 In January of 2016, additional laws, regulations, and policies were reviewed for one additional setting found in the Medically Complex Children's waiver: Pediatric Medical Day Care.
-Those laws, regulations, and policies are found in the Outcomes section on page 11.
+Those laws, regulations, and policies are found in the Outcomes section on page 10.

-2.2 Residential Systemic Review
+Residential Systemic Review

 SCDHHS initially created an assessment tool that was designed to evaluate individual residential homes/settings for compliance with the HCBS criteria outlined in 42 CFR 441.301(c)(4).
 After a pilot test of the residential assessment tool was completed, it was determined that the residential assessment tool should be used to assess residential setting types owned and/or operated by a provider and not the individual settings themselves.
-Although provider agencies may operate multiple residential settings, they are operated using the same policies, procedures, and expectations set up by each agency and developed under the SCDDSN Residential Habilitation standards only apply to those residential providers contracted with SCDDSN to provide that service; however, there are no other providers who provide residential habilitation other than those that contract with SCDDSN to do so.
+Although provider agencies may operate multiple residential settings, they are operated using the same policies, procedures, and expectations set up by each agency and developed under the SCDDSN Residential Habilitation standards.
+The SCDDSN Residential Habilitation standards only apply to those residential providers contracted with SCDDSN to provide that service.

-There are six types of residential settings with approximately 1600 individual residential settings in total.
+There are six types of residential settings with approximately 1200 individual residential settings in total.
 Most of these settings are utilized by participants in the ID/RD and HASCI waivers, with some settings utilized by participants in the Community Choices and HIV/AIDS waivers.
-The description of the settings is listed in the "Assessment of Settings" section, page 21.
+The description of the settings is listed in the "Assessment of Settings" section, page 18.

-2.3 Process of Residential Systemic Review
+Process of Residential Systemic Review